aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 });

-// A Virtual Gateway with a gRPC listener with a connection pool set const gateway = new appmesh.VirtualGateway(this, 'gateway', {
+// A Virtual Gateway with a gRPC listener with a connection pool set const gateway = new VirtualGateway(stack, 'gateway', {
-  mesh: mesh,
+  mesh,
-  listeners: [appmesh.VirtualGatewayListener.grpc({
+  listeners: [VirtualGatewayListener.grpc({
     port: 8080,
     connectionPool: {
       maxRequests: 10,